This New App Could Help You Avoid Your Next Headache

-When Dooley was in college, she realised her headaches were correlated with the weather.
-“It took me an embarrassingly long time to realise,” Dooley said.
+When Dooley was in college, she realized her headaches were correlated with the weather.
+“It took me an embarrassingly long time to realize,” Dooley said.
 “When it rains, or the pressure drops rapidly, I wake up with a headache and overall grogginess,” Dooley said, adding that these symptoms can make it difficult for her to work.
 “It feels like being hungover even when I'm not.”

 Advertisement